12 New Faculty Join the Division of Arts & Humanities for Fall 2025

 June 30, 2025

 We are thrilled to welcome 12 outstanding new faculty members to the Division of Arts & Humanities at UC Berkeley for the fall semester, beginning July 1, 2025.
-These scholars — artists, writers, poets, historians, archaeologists—bring diverse perspectives, innovative research, and deep commitment to teaching that will enrich our departments and communities across campus.
+These scholars — artists, writers, historians, archaeologists—bring diverse perspectives, innovative research, and deep commitment to teaching that will enrich our departments and communities across campus.
 We look forward to the many ways their work will contribute to the intellectual and creative life of the division.
 Please join us in welcoming them to Berkeley.

-Shiben Banerji joins the division as an Assistant Professor in the Department of the History of Art.
+Shiben Banerji joins the division as an Associate Professor in the Department of the History of Art.
 He was most recently an Associate Professor of Art History at the School of Art Institute of Chicago.
 His research interests include the rhetorical and performative dimensions of architecture and the transnational routes of modern urban design.
 Dr. Banerji is a recipient of the Mellon Junior Fellowship in the Humanities, Urbanism, and Design; and the Graham Foundation for Advanced Studies in the Fine Arts Publication Production Grant.
 His publications include Shadows of Democracy: Possibilities of Rhetoric Beyond Rhetorical Studies (Intermezzo Books, 2025) and Lineages of the Global City: Occult Modernism and the Spiritualization of Democracy (University of Texas Press, 2025).
 He received his BA from Columbia University, his MCP from Massachusetts Institute of Technology, and his PhD from Massachusetts Institute of Technology.

 Christopher Batterman Chairez joins the division as an Assistant Professor in the Department of Music.
 He was most recently a graduate student at the University of Chicago.
 His research interests include sound studies; affect, intimacy, and embodiment; environmental anthropology; climate change; death and dying, and colonial afterlives.
 His dissertation was advised by Dr. Philip Bohlman, and sought to trace the material, affective, and cosmological stakes of sound, song, and musical experience of Lake Pátzcuaro in Michoacán, Mexico through focusing on a constellation of Indigenous (P’urhépecha) and non-Indigenous practices of listening and sounding.
 He received his MA from the University of Chicago, and BA from Emory University.
 He has additionally worked as a professional musician in Atlanta, Mexico City, and Rio de Janeiro.